 Where To Deposit the Check

 Checks made out to you or someone else are much easier to handle than those made out to you and another party.
-Banks assume more risk with these types of checks, so many require you and the other person to have a joint account or come into the bank together to endorse the check.
+Banks assume more risk with these types of checks, so many require both you and the other person to have a joint account or come into the bank together to endorse the check.
 Many of the largest banks in the U.S., including Citibank, Chase and Wells Fargo, require that all parties endorse the check and come into the branch to show valid government-issued identification to verify signatures.
 If you are trying to deposit a federal or state tax refund check, some banks such as Bank of America, TD Bank and BB&T require all payees to have a joint account before depositing a check made out to multiple parties.

 If you’re having trouble depositing a joint check at a traditional banking institution, or do not have a bank account, you can try cashing it using a check cashing service found in grocery stores or standalone establishments.
 Although you will have to pay fees when you cash a check using this option, it does not require a joint account.
 Walmart, for example, will cash payroll checks, tax refunds and 401(k) disbursement checks, as well as cashier's checks made out to two parties.